materialsvirtuallab/nano266/labs/lab3/README.md

    which is the c/a ratio, needs to be provided.
 Try the following values of c/a ratio: [1.72,1.73,1.74] and for each of these ratios, alter the $a_{o}$ parameter to find the equilibrium sructure in hcp phase.
-2. Varying the volume of the cell calculate the pressure at which the hcp structure becomes more favorable than the bcc one.
+2. Varying the volume of the cell, calculate the pressure at which the hcp structure becomes more favorable than the bcc one.
 Note that it is important when comparing energies that the $k$-point samplings for both systems are comparable and converged.
 Determine an appropriate $k$-point grid for both structures.
 Note